 Our biomedical post-baccalaureate program is designed for college graduates who wish to fulfill science pre-requisites for medical, dental, or other professional programs.
 Post-bac students receive individual attention from expert professors in a close-knit liberal arts environment, right in the heart of New York City.

 We offer course sequences appropriate for M.D., D.O., P.A., P.T., R.N., D.V.M., D.D.S., and other allied health programs.
 A post-bac curriculum will be tailored for you in consultation with a science faculty member.
 You can choose from an array of biology, chemistry, physics, and math courses.
 We will work closely with you to determine appropriate placement into courses based on your academic experience and career goals.

-Along with submitting the documents required of all non-matriculating students, see list above, we ask that you please complete the Non-matriculating Natural Science Pre-requisite Supplement and mail or fax to the Office of Admission in addition to the required materials above.
+Along with submitting the documents required of all non-matriculating students, see list above, we ask that you please complete the Non-matriculating Natural Science Pre-requisite Supplement and submit the required documents listed above to the Office of Admission.